-In Roman mythology, Mercury, also known as Mercurius, was the quick and agile messenger to the gods.
-Originally, he was a god of trade related to the corn crop.
+Mercury is the messenger to the Roman gods.
+He is well known for his incredible speed.
+Originally, Mercury was a god of trade related to the corn crop.
 In fact, his name is derived from the Latin word merces, meaning “merchandise.”

-Myths and Stories
+Myths & Stories

-Many of the myths of Mercury are derived from those of the Greek Hermes.
+Many of the myths of Mercury are derived from those of Hermes.
 Monuments to Hermes were thought to bring good luck, and this idea was perpetuated with Mercury as well.
 Another borrowed role was that of escorting the souls of the deceased to the underworld.
 It is speculated that the myths originated among shepherds, lending their interest in “music and fertility.”
 In fact, in some legends, Mercury is said to have invented the guitar-like lyre, and his son is said to have been a nymph who invented the music of the pastoral societies.

 A temple to Mercury was dedicated on Rome’s Aventine Hill in 495 B.C.
 The festival of Mercuralia was held on May 15, the anniversary of the temple dedication, in honor of both Mercury and his mother Maia of the Pleiades.
 Rituals of this festival involved merchants drawing water from the well at Porta Capena to be sprinkled on their trade goods and on their own heads.
 Trade fairs were also held at the temple, and it was the location of Rome’s busy commercial center.